-The vertical form is a bit more difficult to understand, but it is more powerful because not only does it show that God had to cause the “chain of causes” in the beginning, He must still be causing things to exist right now.
+The vertical form of cosmological argument is a bit more difficult to understand, but it is more powerful.
+Not only does the vertical argument show that God had to cause the “chain of causes” in the beginning, but it shows He must still be causing things to exist right now.
 Again, we begin by noting that things exist.
 Next, while we often tend to think of existence as a property that things sort of “own”—that once something is created, existence is just part of what it is—this is not the case.
 Consider the triangle.
-We can define the nature of a triangle as “the plane figure formed by connecting three points not in a straight line by straight line segments.”
+We can define a triangle as “the plane figure formed by connecting three points not in a straight line by straight line segments.”
 Notice what is not part of this definition: existence.

 This definition of a triangle would hold true even if no triangles existed at all.
 Therefore, a triangle’s nature—what it is—does not guarantee that one exists (like unicorns—we know what they are, but that does not make them exist).
-Because it is not part of a triangle’s nature to exist, triangles must be made to exist by something else that already exists (someone must draw one on a piece of paper).
-The triangle is caused by something else—which also must have a cause.
-This cannot go on forever (no infinite series).
+Because it is not part of a triangle’s nature to exist, triangles must be made to exist by something else that already exists (someone must draw a triangle).
+The triangle is thus caused by something else—which also must have a cause.
+This cannot go on forever (there are no infinite series).
 Therefore, something that does not need to be given existence must exist to give everything else existence.